PhysicalBit7/notes/docs/computer-networks/Chapter1.md

 **The Internet is a "Network of Networks"**
   - Specific protocols control sending/receiving messages(TCP, IP, HTTP, Skype, 802.11)
   - Internet Standards
     - IETF: Internet Engineering Task Force
     - RFC: Request for comments

+__Protocols__
-__Protocols__ - all communication activity in Internet is governed by protocols
+- all communication activity on the Internet is governed by protocols
 - Protocols define format, order of messages sent and received among network entities, and actions taken on message transmission and/or receipt of a message or other event. _They allow for interoperability amongst various devices._

 ## Internet protocol stack OSI/TCP-IP
 We layer the TCP-IP stack as it provides some benefits when dealing with complex systems...